hellmarbecker/blog/_posts/2023-03-26-druid-26-sneak-peek-window-functions.markdown

   GROUP BY 1
 ```

 Here, we filter the data, extract the `price` field, and group everything by day.
+We will package that into a `WITH` clause that defines the input for the main query.

 ### Setting the context flag to enable experimental window functions